 Assistant Director, Office of International Student Life

-The Certificate in American Culture Exploration (ACE) is designed for international students who come to Augustana College for one year.
-The purpose of the ACE certificate is to acknowledge international students who desire to focus their academic career on the study of culture in the United States.
+American Culture Exploration (ACE) is designed for international students who come to Augustana College for one year.
+The purpose of ACE is to acknowledge international students who desire to focus their academic career on the study of culture in the United States.

 International students who spend one year on campus come through various institutions such as (Fulbright, Swedish-American Foundation)and exchange agreements (Uppsala, Kobe City University).
-After satisfactory completion of the following requirements, these students will receive the ACE certificate verifying their successful completion of this curriculum.
+After satisfactory completion of the following requirements, these students will receive an acknowledgement verifying their successful completion of the ACE curriculum.

 - International students must successfully complete ENGL 120, a 3-credit course specifically designed for international students.

 - A minimum of 9 additional credits taken from the approved list of courses.*

 - Complete 3 terms (one year) of coursework in good standing and maintain a minimum GPA of 2.0.

 - Application to receive the ACE Certificate must be completed no later than the conclusion of Exam Week of Winter Term.

 Applications are available in the Office of the Registrar, Founders Hall.

 ANTH 210 Popular Culture (offered alternate years)